mohiddin0786/redrob-ranker/README.md

 If `artifacts/*.npy` show up as small text pointer files instead of binary data after cloning, LFS didn't pull — re-run `git lfs pull` before building the Docker image.

+## Hosted sandbox demo

+A small self-contained demo runs in Google Colab (link in `submission_metadata.yaml`).
+It clones this repo and runs `app/rank.py` against `sandbox/candidates_sample.jsonl` (100 real candidates) with matching sliced artifacts, end-to-end on CPU.
+This is a small-sample sanity check only, not a reflection of full ranking quality.
+See `make_sandbox.py` for how the sample was generated.

 ## Regenerating artifacts (optional, not part of Stage 3 reproduction)